 Between cleans, a quick visual check from the ground is a useful habit.
 Visible bird droppings, a grey film across the surface, or any sign of lichen are signals to act before the next scheduled clean.

 Rain reduces loose dust but doesn't clean panels.
 A film of airborne grime and organic growth builds up over time and doesn't respond to rainfall alone.
-Light rain can mix with surface dust and dry back onto the glass, making the problem worse rather than better.
+Lichen and concentrated bird droppings are not shifted by rain regardless of how much falls.

 It depends on your approach.
 If you're cleaning them yourself from the ground with a soft-bristle brush, every few months keeps growth from establishing and makes each clean quick.
 If you're using a professional service, every twelve to twenty-four months is a reasonable guide for most Auckland homes.
 Low-pitch roofs, coastal properties, and homes with heavy bird activity or lichen should be serviced every six to twelve months.
 The longer panels go without any cleaning, the more work is required to remove what's built up.